OPNsense Hardware Recommendations (2023)

 Build Your Own Router/Firewall

 In addition to all of the prebuilt systems mentioned above, you also have the option to build your own router with new hardware.
 You can build either a desktop or rackmount system depending on the chassis and parts you buy.
 One nice thing about this option is that you can customize the hardware to your needs.
-You could install a 2.5 Gbps card (affiliate link) if you have faster than 1 Gbps Internet and a 10 Gbps or higher card for your internal networks (although 2.5 Gbps NIC support may be limited in FreeBSD/OPNsense at this time).
-You may be able to build a system in this manner for cheaper than some of the prebuilt systems.
-Even if this option may be more expensive than some prebuilt solutions or used solutions, the extra cost could be justified.
-The nice thing is that you can always repurpose your custom built system for other needs as well.
+You could install a 2.5 Gbps card (affiliate link) if you have faster than 1 Gbps Internet and a 10 Gbps or higher card for your internal networks.

-Depending on the parts selected, this option may not be very energy efficient especially if you are using desktop/server hardware.
-There are some lower cost, energy efficent hardware you could purchase.
-Often times that hardware is not as performant, but for a router/firewall, they often provide enough power especially for home usage.
-Energy use is important to consider for a device such as a router which runs 24/7 unless money is no object when it comes to your power bill.
+Depending on the parts selected for a custom build, it may not be the most energy efficient system especially if you are using desktop/server hardware.
+There are some lower cost, energy efficent hardware available for purchase.
+Energy efficient hardware is typically not as performant, but for a home router/firewall, it should be powerful enough for most home users.
+Energy use is an important consideration for a device which runs 24/7.

 Used Hardware Options